 Start focusing on your customers.
 Get to know them.
 What are their wants and needs?
 Why and how are they trying to reach you?
 And what are their expectations?

 Start focusing on the right goals.
-Don’t focus on the first response time, but on resolution time.
+Don’t focus on the response time first, but on the resolution time.
 Don’t focus on satisfaction, but on effort.
 We like Gartner’s interpretation of “effortless experiences”.

-There’s no need to ‘wow’ your customers, just make life as easy as possible for them.
+There’s no need to ‘wow’ your customers, just make life as easy as possible.

 The key to delivering effortless experiences is managing expectations.
-Tell your audience how they can best reach you, where they can expect the fastest response, and what the waiting times are.
+Tell your audience how they can best reach you, where they can expect the fastest response and the waiting times.
 Help them find answers themselves.
 Find the right balance between human support and automation.
-Automate where possible, and offer human contact where needed.
+Automate where possible and offer human contact where needed.

 This research was conducted by CM.com in cooperation with the independent research agency CANDID.
 The online survey was carried out in October 2022, where 7078 respondents answered questions about their service interactions with businesses.
 All respondents were aged 18 years or older.

-To represent different regions of the world, we surveyed 1000 respondents in each of seven countries, including the United States of America, France, the United Kingdom, Belgium, The Netherlands, Germany, and China.
+To represent different regions of the world, we surveyed 1000 respondents in each of seven countries, including the United Kingdom, Belgium, the United States of America, France, The Netherlands, Germany, and China.